bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 For example, if all browsers do something that is non-sensical and confusing, then that is an argument to specify something else.

 However, web compatibility often constrains what changes browsers are able to make.
-If web content stops working when a browser implements a change, then there needs to be a very compelling reason to go through with that change (e.g., a security fix).
+If web content stops working when a browser implements a change, then there needs to be a very compelling reason to go through with that change (for example, a security fix).
 Otherwise, browsers will most likely not ship that change, lest they lose users to competing browsers that are compatible with that web content.
 Therefore, it is useful to research web content, to investigate if there are web compatibility constraints.

 This can be done with `HTTP Archive <https://httparchive.org>`__, a dataset of several million web pages, which can be queried `using the BigQuery service <https://httparchive.org/faq#how-do-i-use-bigquery-to-write-custom-queries-over-the-data>`__.
 See `HTTP Archive example <https://github.com/whatwg/html/issues/2379#issuecomment-281921181>`__.
-Another way is with `Use Counters <https://chromestatus.com/metrics/feature/popularity>`__ -- for Chromium, these count the number of page views that hit a particular code path in the implementation.
+Another way is with `Use Counters <https://chromestatus.com/metrics/feature/popularity>`__ -- for Chromium, these count the number of page views that exercises a particular code path in the implementation.
 There are many use counters already, but new ones can be added as well.
 Adding a use counter means changing browser code, which makes this a more advanced technique compared to researching HTTP Archive.
 Note that a new use counter needs to reach stable to get meaningful data, which can take `2-3 months <https://www.chromium.org/blink/when-will-a-fix-ship-in-chrome-stable-or-canary>`__.